RCC to open Eagle Fuel Food Pantry

 But as RCC Associate Vice President for Technology & Institutional Effectiveness Gretchen Parrish reviewed the survey results, the answers to one question sounded an alarm.

-She contacted Director of Student Life Maggie Murray with her findings: 34 percent of survey respondents said they are food insecure – they do not know where their next meal will come from, in other words.
+She contacted Director of Student Life Maggie Murray with her findings: 34% of survey respondents said they are food insecure.
+In other words, they do not know where their next meal will come from.

-“At nearly every student government meeting we’ve been to, just about the whole state is talking about community colleges and food insecurity,” said Murray.
+“At nearly every student government meeting we’ve been to, just about the whole state is talking about community colleges and food insecurity,” Murray said.

 In fact, Temple University spent four years surveying two- and four-year college students, and in 2018 found that roughly 48% of students in two-year colleges experienced food insecurity.